 1/2 cup coconut oil

 1/3 cup maple syrup

 1. Preheat oven to 325 degrees.

 2. Mix all the dry ingredients in a large mixing bowl.

 3. Melt the coconut oil in a pan or in the microwave and add the maple syrup.

 4. Add the wet ingredients to the dry ingredients and mix completely.

 5. Spread the mixture out pretty thickly on a baking sheet and place in the oven.

-6. Stir at 15, 30, and 40 minutes.
+6. Stir at 15 and 25 min.
 At that point, check every 5 minutes and make sure it is not burning.
 Take it out when it is sufficiently toasty and allow it to cool (if you can help yourself).

 Warning: it goes from "mmmm not quite there" to "shoot, now it's burnt!" preeeetty quickly.
 Keep an eye on it!